-Libya has expressed its support for the convention and interest in joining, but has not taken any steps towards accession.
-In October 2014, Libya informed a UN meeting that it is considering joining international treaties on conventional weapons but did not specifically mention the Convention on Cluster Munitions.
-Previously, in September 2012, Libya informed States Parties that it was “committed” to promoting the Convention on Cluster Munitions.
+Libya has expressed its support for the convention and interest in joining, but has not taken any steps toward accession.
+Previously, in September 2012, Libya informed States Parties that it was “committed” to promoting the convention.

 Under the former government of Muammar Gaddafi, Libya participated in three regional conferences held during the 2007–2008 Oslo Process that developed the Convention on Cluster Munitions, but attended the formal negotiations in Dublin in May 2008 only as an observer and did not join in the consensus adoption of the convention.
 Libya did not attend the Oslo Signing Conference in December 2008.

 Libya is not party to the Mine Ban Treaty.
-It is not a party to the Convention on Conventional Weapons
+It is also not a party to the Convention on Conventional Weapons.

 Production, transfer, and stockpiling